How to know if your mattress has fiberglass inside — and if it's safe to sleep on

 Should you buy a new mattress?

-If you’ve had your mattress for over eight years, you should probably replace it anyway as this is how long a mattress lasts on average, unless it's a premium latex mattress – they can last double as long.
+If you’ve had your mattress for over eight years, you should probably replace it anyway as this is how long a mattress lasts on average.

-However, if you’ve only had your mattress for a few years or even months – or simply don’t have the means to replace your old bed right now – it doesn’t mean you have to rush out and buy a new bed.
-Remember: fiberglass is only a health risk if you remove or damage the mattres cover, so look after the cover by not allowing any sharp object near it or a pet who might claw or chew it.
+However, if you’ve only had your mattress for a few years or even months (or simply don’t have the means to replace your old bed right now), you don't have to buy a new bed.
+Remember: fiberglass is only a health risk if you remove or damage the mattress cover.

 That said, if you do feel that it’s time to retire your mattress, these are our three favorite fiberglass-free mattresses to buy online: